Squanto: The Narragansett threat

 The various treaties created a system where the English settlers filled the vacuum created by the epidemic.
 The villages and tribal networks surrounding Plymouth now saw themselves as tributaries to the English and (as they were assured) King James.
 The settlers also viewed the treaties as committing the Natives to a form of vassalage.
-Nathaniel Morton, Bradford's nephew, interpreted the original treaty with Massasoit, for example, as "at the same time" (not within the written treaty terms) acknowledging himeself "content to become the Subject of our Sovereign Lord the King aforesaid, His Heirs and Successors, and gave unto them all the Lands adjacent, to them and their Heirs for ever".
+Nathaniel Morton, Bradford's nephew, interpreted the original treaty with Massasoit, for example, as "at the same time" (not within the written treaty terms) acknowledging himself "content to become the Subject of our Sovereign Lord the King aforesaid, His Heirs and Successors, and gave unto them all the Lands adjacent, to them and their Heirs for ever".
 The problem with this political and commercial system was that it "incurred the resentment of the Narragansett by depriving them of tributaries just when Dutch traders were expanding their activities in the [Narragansett] bay".
 In January 1622 the Narraganset responded by issuing an ultimatum to the English.